Montana-Media-Arts/M3AH/README.md

 # Montana Music, Media, Art Hackathon (M3AH)

-_A collaboration between the School of Media Arts, College of the Arts and Media, and Innovation Factory at the University of Montana_
+_A collaboration between the School of Visual and Media Arts (SVMA), College of the Arts and Media (CAM), and Innovation Factory (IF) at the University of Montana_

 Draft proposal by: Michael Musick.

+Updated Hackathon Participation Syllabus: Jan 21st, 20201

+- In preparation for a Spring 2020, MART 391-02, ST: Hackathon (M3AH)

-Draft Date: Jan 29th, 2019
+Original Draft Date: Jan 29th, 2019

 Submitted to:
 - Michael Cassens